 Topical agents are usually prescribed for mouth sores.
 Fever blisters typically respond to an ointment that contains an anti-viral substance, while canker sores can be treated through the use of a corticosteroid in many cases.

 Contact Us About Mouth Sores

 If you have mouth sores that do not heal within a couple of weeks, it is very important that you get in touch with McKinney ENT Clinic as soon as possible.
 The reason is that they provide an easy pathway for harmful viruses and germs to enter the body.
-Contact us online or call us at (214) 785-6811 or (972) 954-2030 to schedule an appointment.
+Call our Plano or Frisco clinic at (214) 383-5955 for an appointment.